bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 ## What is the native coin on BNB Beacon Chain?

-The Build N Build Coin, BNB, is the native asset on BNB Beacon Chain.
+BNB is the native asset on BNB Beacon Chain.
 There are 200M BNB coins in total.
 There will be no mining.
 The existing coin burns and freezes will still be in effect on the new BNB Beacon Chain blockchain.

 The exact number of BNB coins will be destroyed based on the same number of BNB ERC20 tokens that have already been destroyed.

 Since BNB Beacon Chain is live, all BNB ERC20 tokens will be swapped for BNB Beacon Chain coins.
-All users who hold BNB ERC20 tokens can deposit them to Binance.com, and upon withdrawal, the new BNB Beacon Chain native coins will be sent to their new wallets.
+All users who hold BNB ERC20 tokens can deposit them to Binance.com, and upon withdrawal, the new
+BNB Beacon Chain native coins will be sent to their new wallets.

 ## What is the current Fee Table on BNB Beacon Chain Mainnet?